legenduzair/epic-expeditions/README.md

 The following packages were used during development of my project:

-  - Gitpod - IDE used for the development of the project.
+  - GitPod - IDE used for the development of the project.
   - VS Code - IDE used for the development of the project.
   - Git - Used for version control and transferring files from VS Code to the repository.
-  - GitHub - Used to create respository to store files for this project.
+  - GitHub - Used to create repository to store files for this project.

 ### Resources